 Like most, we’re continuing to work on creating as much of a support system as possible given the geographical restrictions of the program.
 Our 2019-20 Fellows began remote service mid-March of 2020 and finished the remainder of the year through teleservice.
 Since then, our program has supported our Fellows through both remote service and on-site service following guidance set forth by county health departments and the CDC.
 CivicSpark and partners are continuing to work closely to ensure Fellows have meaningful work during this time, ideally on their primary service projects, or by identifying alternative training and support resources.

 We are uncertain whether offices will reopen by September 12th or at any point in this upcoming service year.
 It is highly possible that some or much of the CivicSpark fellowship will take place remotely depending on the status of the placement site a Fellow is placed with.
 Remote service would require Fellows to serve from home, using their own equipment for extended periods of time.
-Regardless of remote or on-site service – Fellows will need to have a permanent address in CA at the start of the service year.
+Regardless of remote or on-site service – Fellows will need to have a permanent address within the state of service at the start of the service year.

 At this time, our Orientation is set to be virtual, and many partners are also planning for remote service from their Fellows.